 Men with fire sticks dance around the stage while lighting some of the candles.
 The women hypnotize the audience with their hips.
 Each segment of the show is finished with a massive cheer from the crowd.

 After the amazing overwater show, the dessert is served.
 Which is good because all that clapping has worked up an appetite.
 A delicious spread of a variety of dishes is set on the buffet tables.
 From fresh fruit like papaya and watermelon to chocolate cakes and tiramisu.

 It is the perfect way to end the evening and fulfills my sweet tooth cravings.
 While this is going on the dancers come around to the restaurants to interact with the guests.
 They show off their moves up close and personal while our cameras keep snapping.

-Once the electric moods starts to die down as people prepare to depart we head off into the wet Rarotongan night.
+Once the electric moods start to die down as people prepare to depart we head off into the wet Rarotongan night.
 This experience has truly opened my eyes to the Cook Islands culture.
-Especially, providing me with greater opportunity to understand the history.
+Especially, providing me with a greater opportunity to understand the history.

 LIKE IT?
 PIN IT!

 - AITUTAKI DAY TOUR FROM RAROTONGA: DISCOVER PARADISE WITH AIR RAROTONGA

 - EXPERIENCE THE BEAUTY OF RAROTONGA WITH KOKA LAGOON CRUISES